Mouette03/Runtipi-appstore/apps/nextcloud/metadata/description.md

 # Do not change this file
 ```

-2) Insert these lines into the USER CONFIG parameter docker-compose.yml
+2) Insert these lines into the USER CONFIG parameter and docker-compose.yml by modifying (mounting point of your external drive) by your mount point.

 ```bash
 services: